 Our reviewer said: “Not only does Spot & Tango offer your dog a healthy, balanced diet, but the whole process is extremely convenient thanks to its pre-portioned meals and auto-delivery options.”

-Price: Spot & Tango is a bit on the pricey side, with the UnKible (the most affordable option) starting at From $1.28 per day.
+Price: Spot & Tango is a bit on the pricey side, with the UnKible (the most affordable option) starting at $7 per week.

 Subscription options: Spot & Tango is a subscription-based service where you can receive food every week, every two weeks, every four weeks, or every eight weeks.